ympoglag/water-fast/index.md

 	50-100 kcal are said to likely maintain a reduced but still active autophagy state.
 	100-200+ kcal are said to break autophagy.

-Taking ALCAR on a water fast seems like a bad idea, maybe.
+Taking ALCAR on a water fast seems like a bad idea, depending on how susceptible you are to genital pain (maybe).

 ### 09:43
 **Weight**: 63.0 kg